roberto12cr/EmailCheckerNET/README.md

 ## Basic Idea of the project

 This component lets the programmer check if email mailbox exists without having to send an email for this process.
-There is a lot of online tools for this, but all the options that I found were for paid or with limitations.
+There are a lot of online tools for this, but all the options that I found were for paid or with limitations.

 For example: